maxjerdee/clustering-mi/README.md

 print(f"Mutual Information: {mutual_information:.3f} (bits)")

-# Can compute other variants of the mutual information by specifying the type parameter.
+# Compute other variants using the "variation" parameter.
-# Correcting for chance (random permuations)
+# Correcting for chance (random permutations)
 adjusted_mutual_information = clustering_mi.mutual_information(labels1, labels2, variation="adjusted")
 # Traditional mutual information
 traditional_mutual_information = clustering_mi.mutual_information(labels1, labels2, variation="traditional")
 ```

-We can also compute the normalized mutual information (NMI) between the two
+The package can also compute the normalized mutual information (NMI) between the two
-labelings, a measure bounded above by 1 in the case where the two labelings are
+labelings, a measure bounded above by 1 when the two labelings are
 identical.
 Depending on the application, a symmetric or asymmetric normalization
 may be appropriate.